Gain an understanding of Fusions infrastructure services, user interfaces, and APIs.

-Strivacity Fusion consists of a number of service components, user interfaces and APIs.
-This guide provides an overview of what these are and what they do, and points you to further resources.
+Strivacity consists of a number of service components, user interfaces, APIs, and SDKs.
+This guide provides an overview of what these are, what they do, and points you to further resources.

 This is the place to setup and configure Fusion for use with your applications and if you need to, manage any customer identities.
 This is also where you'll find the Dashboard - your source of information about how your customers are using your apps.